ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "What sort of girl is Miss Darcy?"

 He shook his head.
 "I wish I could call her amiable.
 It gives me pain to speak ill of a Darcy.
-But she is too much like her brother--very, very proud.
+But she is too much like her brother -- very, very proud.
 As a child, she was affectionate and pleasing, and extremely fond of me; and I have devoted hours and hours to her amusement.
 But she is nothing to me now.
 She is a handsome girl, about fifteen or sixteen,